iamdudeman/NodeBlues/README.md

 ### For Those Curious
 NodeBlues was named after a character from one of my favorite game series Megaman.
 The character's name in America was Protoman, *prototyping*, but in Japan he was called Blues.

+# TODO List
+1. Add an easy tool for testing api routes